methumk/Cloud-Application-Notes/docker/own_image/creating_docker_image.md

     ENV varname=value

-The value of the variable is gotten through the syntax: ${varname}
+The value of the variable is gotten through the syntax: ${varname} or $varname

 We then want to indicate that containers based on our image will listen on a specified port.
 We do this through the expose variable